-VL1 Basics
+VL7 Basics

-Essential Concepts for the VL1 User
+Essential Concepts for the VL7 User

-he Yamaha VL1 Virtual Acoustic Synthesizer produces sound in an entirely new way.
+ike its predecessor, the VL1, the Yamaha VL7 Virtual Acoustic Synthesizer produces sound in an entirely new way.
 It has no oscillators or function generators, no preset waveforms or samples.
 In fact, it uses none of the sound generation concepts employed in conventional synthesizers.
-The VL1 represents the world's first practical application of computer-based "physical modeling" in musical sound synthesis.
+The VL7 represents an advanced application of computer-based "physical modeling" in musical sound synthesis.

-In the same way that computer models are used to simulate weather systems or the flight characteristics of aircraft in the design stage, the VL1 simulates the very complex vibrations, resonances, reflections and other acoustic phenomena that occur in a real wind or string instrument.
-This requires a tremendous amount of computer processing power (weather and aerodynamic modeling require room-filling super computers), and radical advances in microprocessor speed and capability plus some very sophisticated Yamaha technology were necessary to achieve the real-time sound generation capabilities exhibited by the ground-breaking VL1 Virtual Acoustic Synthesizer.
+In the same way that computer models are used to simulate weather systems or the flight characteristics of aircraft in the design stage, the VL7 simulates the very complex vibrations, resonances, reflections and other acoustic phenomena that occur in a real wind or string instrument.
+This requires a tremendous amount of computer processing power (weather and aerodynamic modeling require room-filling super computers), and radical advances in microprocessor speed and capability plus some very sophisticated Yamaha technology were necessary to achieve the real-time sound generation capabilities exhibited by the VL7 Virtual Acoustic Synthesizer.